sh7218/sh7218/README.md

 ## Hello there ~ 👋

-Dynamic Computer Science student at New York University.
-Graduated in Spring 2024 with a strong foundation in both theoretical and applied aspects of technology.
+Graduated in Spring 2024 as a dynamic Computer Science student at New York University with a strong foundation in both theoretical and applied aspects of technology.
 Versatile in a spectrum of programming languages, I am driven by the challenge of solving complex problems and contributing to meaningful technological advancements.
+My experience includes initiating a LikeLion coding club at NYU and serving as a Girls Who Code college mentor, gaining valuable experience in leadership, team building, and collaboration.

 ### Skills and Tools 👩‍💻